mouldit/mouldit/README.md

  <li>Configuration that connects serveractions with frontend components</li>
  <li>Configuration that connects useractions with frontend components</li>
 </ul>
+It's important to understand that we can configure frontend components differently according to screensize.
+But we don't have to.
+All components have default behaviour that makes them look good on anyt screen.
+Only when you need custom layout and style depending on the screensize you can do this.
+Configuring UI components for different screensizes is handled after the general configuration of each component. (<i>How?</i>)
 </p>
 <ol>
  <li>The CLI starts with general configuration be selecting the type of menu you would want.
 For now there is only one option so we select this option: <i>Menubar</i></li>